31:8 Project - North Dakota Human Trafficking Education

 Founder and Executive Director

-Stacy was recently awarded the ND Emerging Leader Award for her work in the non-profit sector and was selected as one of the Bismarck Tribune's “20 Under 40”.
-Stacy was the 2018 University of Mary's Bell Banner Alumni of the Year, and has been recognized as one of Bismarck's Hidden Hometown Heroes.
-Stacy often credits her motivation, work ethic, and determination from growing up on a farm near the town of Wishek, ND.
-Stacy hopes to inspire invidviduals across the state to join 31:8 Project on the journey to help end modern day slavery, starting right here in North Dakota.
+In 2011, Stacy was crowned Miss North Dakota International on a platform of combating human trafficking.
+Since then, her work has earned her the North Dakota Emerging Leader Award, recognition as one of the Bismarck Tribune’s “20 Under 40,” the University of Mary’s 2018 Bell Banner Alumni of the Year award, and a place among Bismarck’s Hidden Hometown Heroes.
+She often credits her work ethic, determination, and motivation to growing up on a farm near Wishek, North Dakota.
+Stacy’s goal is to inspire individuals across the state to join 31:8 Project on the journey to help end modern-day slavery—starting here in North Dakota.

 Amy Hollar